 Who can I contact for help with Webcourses@UCF?

-What if my students require additional accommodations during the transition from face-to-face to online courses?
+What if my students require additional accommodations with online courses?

 How will I ensure the academic integrity of my online exams?

 For faculty who offer quizzes and exams online, the university offers two options for test proctoring: ProctorHub and Respondus LockDown Browser.

 What if I am ill, have recently traveled to a CDC Level 3 location, or am otherwise unable to continue teaching my classes remotely?